TPCTPCTPC/Adblock-gist/README.md

 💡 Use AdGuard for a better effect on Safari.

-🚨 *[Facebook.list](https://github.com/TPCTPCTPC/Adblock-gist/blob/master/Facebook.list)* & *[360.list](https://github.com/TPCTPCTPC/Adblock-gist/blob/master/360.list)* are designed to break most functions of theirs!!
+🚨 *[Facebook.list](https://github.com/TPCTPCTPC/Adblock-gist/blob/master/DOMAINs/Facebook.list)* & *[360.list](https://github.com/TPCTPCTPC/Adblock-gist/blob/master/URL-REGEX/360.list)* are designed to break most functions of theirs!!

-🚨 *[360.list](https://github.com/TPCTPCTPC/Adblock-gist/blob/master/360.list)* could slow down your network, not recommended for Surge iOS if not necessary.
+🚨 *[360.list](https://github.com/TPCTPCTPC/Adblock-gist/blob/master/URL-REGEX/360.list)* could slow down your network, not recommended for Surge iOS if not necessary.

 ## Work with *[anti-AD](https://github.com/privacy-protection-tools/anti-AD)*:

-Since Surge iOS (1641) supports DOMAIN-SET rules, which makes it possible to load advanced rule lists (eg: anti-AD).
+Since Surge iOS (1641) supported DOMAIN-SET rules, which makes it possible to load advanced rule lists (eg: anti-AD).
 Hence, If you like to use anti-AD rules, please subscribe the supplement version (deduplicated already).

 DOMAIN-SET example:
 ```